WWLI: JB 105

 WPJB-FM became a top 40 station, "JB 105", on August 1, 1975, a change promoted in The Providence Journal the week before.
 The station's classical music library was donated to the Providence College radio station, WDOM, a year later.
 "JB 105" initially used an early version of a format developed by Mike Joseph that eventually became known as Hot Hits (branded as "Big Hits" on WPJB), to compete with established Top 40 outlets 630 WPRO and 92.3 WPRO-FM.
 The "Big Hits" format limited its playlist to only the biggest selling songs repeated frequently, with the use of numerous jingles.

 Eventually, "JB 105" shifted to a more standard Top 40 style.
-WPJB saw some ratings success when rival 92.3 WPRO-FM began taking a more adult-focused approach in 1980, which boosted JB 105's its teen listenership.
+WPJB saw some ratings success when rival 92.3 WPRO-FM began taking a more adult-focused approach in 1980, which boosted JB 105's teen listenership.
 However, by the end of the year, WPRO-FM's ratings began to recover, and WPJB began making changes to its format.
 At the start of 1981, the station moved to more of a rock-based direction, but after WHJY adopted an album rock format in September, WPJB abruptly backed away from this emphasis.
 The following year, the station began shifting to an adult contemporary format.
 That November, WPJB stopped including a Top 35 chart in The Providence Journal, and in 1983 the "JB 105" branding was dropped.
 WPJB again shifted closer to top 40 in August 1984.

 Lite 105

 The Providence Journal sold WPJB-FM and WEAN to Eastern Broadcasting Corporation in 1985.
-Eastern placed less emphasis on the WPJB call letters that April.
+Eastern placed less emphasis on the callsign WPJB that April.
 On June 13, the station began to announce that "WPJB is dead!"
 After a period of stunting, on June 14, it adopted a soft adult contemporary format, as "Lite 105". with the call letters changing to WWLI.
 Eastern Broadcasting was bought by Tele-Media in 1989.

 Four years later, Tele-Media bought former rival WPRO-FM and its AM sister station.
 Tele-Media, in turn, sold its stations to Citadel Broadcasting in 1997.
 WWLI soon moved to a mainstream adult contemporary format.
 The branding changed to "Lite Rock 105" in 2001.